 |This opinion is uncorrected and subject to revision before publication in the Official Reports.|

-KOPELEVICH & FELDSHEROVA, P.C., BROOKLYN (MIKHAIL KOPELEVICH OF COUNSEL), FOR DEFENDANT-APPELLANT.
+KOPELEVICH & FELDSHEROVA, P.C., BROOKLYN (DAVID LANDFAIR OF COUNSEL), FOR DEFENDANT-RESPONDENT.

-Appeal from a judgment (denominated order) of the Supreme Court, Onondaga County (Donald A. Greenwood, J.), entered June 7, 2017.
-The judgment, insofar as appealed from, granted plaintiffs' motion for summary judgment and entered declarations in favor of plaintiffs.
+Appeal from an order of the Supreme Court, Onondaga County (Donald A. Greenwood, J.), entered March 29, 2019.
+The order denied plaintiffs' motion for summary judgment and granted in part defendant's cross motion to compel discovery.

-It is hereby ORDERED that the judgment insofar as appealed from is unanimously reversed on the law without costs, the motion is granted, the cross motion is dismissed, and judgment is granted in favor of plaintiffs as follows:
+It is hereby ORDERED that the order so appealed from is unanimously reversed on the law without costs, the motion is granted, the cross motion is dismissed, and judgment is granted in favor of plaintiffs as follows:

 Mark W. Bennett